shohamlab/usnm2p/README.md

 2. **Denoising**: the main aim of this step is to remove Speckle noise present in raw microscope aqcuisitions.
 To this end, we use a Kalman filter with specific parameters (TO COMPLETE).

 3. **Functional segmentation**: the denoised TIF stacks are fed into the *suite2p* pipeline to extract cell-specific fluorescence timeseries.
 This consists of several substeps:
-    a. conversion from TIF to binary data
+    - conversion from TIF to binary data
-    b. motion correction (parametrized, rigid / non-rigid registration using FFTs)
+    - motion correction (parametrized, rigid / non-rigid registration using FFTs)
-    c. denoising using principal component analysis (optional) d.non-negative matrix factorization to find relevant regions (neurons, axonal processes, neuropil artefacts…), optimizing and removing z-artefacts
+    - denoising using principal component analysis (optional)
+    - non-negative matrix factorization to find relevant regions (neurons, axonal processes, neuropil artefacts…), optimizing and removing z-artefacts
-    e. naïve Bayesian classification (using model trained on cortical data) to identify cells based on parameters (shape of neuron, size, shape of activity, etc)
+    - naïve Bayesian classification (using model trained on cortical data) to identify cells based on parameters (shape of neuron, size, shape of activity, etc)
-    f. spike deconvolution (optional , and somewhat useless with a sampling rate of 3.5 Hz) Upon completion, a */suite2p/plane0/* folder is created for each input stack that typically contains the following output files:
+    - spike deconvolution (optional , and somewhat useless with a sampling rate of 3.5 Hz) Upon completion, a */suite2p/plane0/* folder is created for each input stack that typically contains the following output files:
     - `data.bin`: the input stack converted to binary format ???
     - `F.npy`: 2D numpy array with fluorescence timeseries for each identified cell